Remember the time you had to visit Trivago to compare hotels? No longer needed…

 Note that two of the seven features discussed in this post are only available on mobile.
 This means you have to switch to your mobile device to see the latest two features discussed in this post.

-I will now show you the ones that I found most useful for a hotel search in Hanoi.
+I will now show you the ones that I found most useful for a hotel search.
+Let’s say you arrive back from a trip from Hanoi to Halong Bay and want to quickly search for a hotel in Hanoi.

 #1 Personalized travel results